emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## A.22.
 Requirement 4.5.2: Internationalization
 {:numbered="false"}

-TEAPv1 meets this requirement by supporting UTF-8 format in Basic- Password-Auth-Req TLV as defined in [](#bp-auth-req-tlv) and Basic- Password-Auth-Resp TLV as defined in Section 4.2.15.
+TEAPv1 meets this requirement by supporting UTF-8 format in Basic-Password-Auth-Req TLV as defined in [](#bp-auth-req-tlv) and Basic-Password-Auth-Resp TLV as defined in Section 4.2.15.

 ## A.23.
 Requirement 4.5.3: Metadata
 {:numbered="false"}